 Hi everyone

 Promis of Blood is the first book in The Powder Mage series by Brian McClellan.
 This series is set before the Gods of Blood and Powder series, which I read (and loved) first.
 So if you have yet to start Brian McClellan's writing, I suggest you start here.
-And I suggest starting now because his books are amazing.
+And I suggest starting now because these books are amazing.

 I bought this book from Bol.com.